PhilipZubel/IndividualProject/timelog.md

 ## 22 Dec 2022
 * *2 hours* - built ance index with food and diy
-* *6 hour* - redone 50 cooking queries which pass the requirements
+* *6 hours* - redone 50 cooking queries which pass the requirements
 * *1 hour* - created upload/download scripts for offline storage

-## 22 Dec 2022
+## 23 Dec 2022
-* *2 hour* - tested and debugged upload/download scripts for offline storage
+* *2 hours* - tested and debugged upload/download scripts for offline storage
-* *2 hour* - redefined annotation guideleines for relevance, usability and quality
+* *2 hours* - redefined annotation guideleines for relevance, usability and quality